Paspasote/NetMonitor/README.md

 At the moment, there are the following views:

-1   Default view .-  It shows every incoming connections ordered by time and number of hits (most recently
-                     on the top).
+1. **Default view** .-  It shows every incoming connections ordered by time and number of hits (most recently on the top).
                      Every connection shows Source IP, Protocol and service (ICMP, TCP or UDP), number of hits (frames) from Source IP and current bandwidth.

-2   Grouped by Source IP .- It shows all incoming connections from the same Source IP (in the same raw)
-                            ordered by time and number of hits (most recently on the top).
+2. **Grouped by Source IP** .- It shows all incoming connections from the same Source IP (in the same raw) ordered by time and number of hits (most recently on the top).
                             Every connection shows Source IP, number of hits and an ordered list of services from Source IP (first service is the most recent).